oracle/accelerated-data-science/ads/feature_store/docs/source/user_guides/setup/terraform.rst

 #############

 1. Install `oci-cli <https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cliconcepts.htm>`__ if it's not installed.
-2. T update the stack, get the <STACK_ID> from the stack details page in the Console using `Resource Manager <https://www.oracle.com/devops/resource-manager/>`__:
+2. To update the stack, get the <STACK_ID> from the stack details page in the Console using `Resource Manager <https://www.oracle.com/devops/resource-manager/>`__:

 .. figure:: figures/resource_manager.png